one2tek/larapi/README.md

 ### Advanced Eager loading

-Yf you want to get the relationships in a more advanced way then look at the code below.
+If you want to get the relationships in a more advanced way then look at the code below.

 ```json
 {